Pre-Admission Information

 Meeting Etiquette:

-Please understand, with over 120 applicants and over 200 seminar participants we need to treat all students fair and equal so indvidual situations cannot be accomodated.
+Please understand, with over 120 applicants and over 200 seminar participants we need to treat all students fair and equal so individual situations cannot be accommodated.

 Visit the Admissions website to view the Health Professions Admission Process